aabbcvc/aabbcvc.github.io/_posts/Threat Research/2026-07-22-INC-Ransom.md

         print(message.get("body", {}).get("content", "")[:800])
 ```

 Recovered spreadsheets and planning documents reference ESXi host moves, NetApp power-down tasks, remote access, backup weakness, firewalls, and SD-WAN/VPN dependencies.
-By the time the operator moved into WinRM and storage APIs, much of the environment had already been mapped in the victim’s own paperwork.
+By the time the operator moved into WinRM and storage APIs, much of the environment had already been mapped in the victim’s documentation.

 After reaching an internal Windows server, another script embedded PowerShell inside a minimal Python WinRM wrapper.
 The original contained a real host, domain administrator credentials, and victim-specific search terms; these have been removed below.